 Bikini Beach is a 1964 American teen film directed by William Asher and starring Frankie Avalon and Annette Funicello.
 It is the third in the series of beach party films produced by American International Pictures (AIP).

-Meanwhile, British mod rocker and drag racer Peter Royce Bentley, better known as "The Potato Bug", arrives to Bikini Beach, where it does not take long for Frankie to butt heads with him.
+Meanwhile, British mod rocker and drag racer Peter Royce Bentley (Avalon), better known as "The Potato Bug", arrives at Bikini Beach, where it does not take long for Frankie (also Avalon) to butt heads with him.

 This film features examples of: